sstradling/botkit-portal-slack/README.md

  /[feedback | support | <other specified type>] <any additional text>: this requires configuring corresponding slash commands for your app at https://api.slack.com/apps/<your_app_id>/slash-commands.
  @<app name> [support | help | feedback| <other specified type>] <any additional text here>: we don't support free-text @mentions - like 'hey @<app>, can I get some help?' yet. @mentions cannot directly

-if you want to trigger the support dialog/modal from an IM or BlockKit action, Portal listens for ```action_portal_launch[:<type>]``` callbacks by default.
+if you want to trigger the support dialog/modal from an IM or BlockKit action, Portal listens for ```action_portal_launch[:<type>]``` action values by default.
 If you want to be able to specify a type (e.g.: 'Send us feedback' v.
-'Make a support request'), you can append a type to the end of your callback_id.
-You can also use this pattern for message actions (configure at https://api.slack.com/apps/<your_app_id>/interactive-messages) if you'd like to use them.
+'Make a support request'), you can append a type to the end of your IM or Block button value.
+You can also use this pattern for a callback_id for message actions (configure at https://api.slack.com/apps/<your_app_id>/interactive-messages) if you'd like to use them.

 You can configure specific slash ('/') and at ('@') commands for your bot using the following format:
 ```{